giovaz94/architectural_reconfiguration_platform/README.md

 - `mail-pipeline/`: Contains the source code for the mail pipeline use case system.
 - `tea-store/`: Contains the source code for the tea store use case system.
 - `k8s/`: Contains the Kubernetes manifests
+  - `global-scaler/`: Manifests for the global scaler.
   - `tea-store/`: Manifests for the tea store use case system.
   - `mail-pipeline/`: Manifests for the mail pipeline use case system.
+- `k6-test/`: Contains the k6 load tests for both systems.